pandas-dev/pandas/doc/source/development/contributing.rst

 unassign it, so other people know it's available again.
 You can check the list of assigned issues, since people may not be working in them anymore.
-If you want to work on one that is assigned, feel free to kindly ask the current assignee if you can take it (please allow at least a week on inactivity before considering work in the issue can be discontinued).
+If you want to work on one that is assigned, feel free to kindly ask the current assignee if you can take it (please allow at least a week of inactivity before considering work in the issue discontinued).

 Feel free to ask questions on the `mailing list
 <https://groups.google.com/forum/?fromgroups#!forum/pydata>`_ or on `Gitter`_.